openstack/keystone-specs/specs/juno/multi-backend-uuids.rst

 - Removal of the "domain deduction" parameter from the identity controller- manager interface.

-- Ensure a domain is either explicitely or implicitely defined for the List user and group entities in the controller.
+- Ensure a domain is either explicitly or implicitly defined for the List user and group entities in the controller.

 - Removal of the ``user_id`` and ``group_id`` parameters from the identity